MichaelELeonard/Tableau-Challenge/README.md

 ## High Growth Opportunity Stations

 Ten high growth opportunity stations are outlined in the charts below.
 These locations were identified as having similar location traits as the higher performing stations.
 In addition to having scenic views of the Hudson River and downtown Jersey City locations, [Liberty State Park](https://visitnj.org/article/liberty-state-park) located just south of downtown Jersey City has been identified as a growth opportunity location.
-This 1,212 acre park offers a two-mile promenade titled the ‘Liberty Walk’, links to multiple picnic areas, interpretive center and terminal, and sweeping views of the Hudson River and Manhattan skyline.
+This 1,212-acre park offers a two-mile promenade titled the ‘Liberty Walk’, links to multiple picnic areas, interpretive center and terminal, and sweeping views of the Hudson River and Manhattan skyline.
 There are ferry rides available to the Statue of Liberty and Elles Island, as well as boating and canoeing opportunities.
 With a new ad campaign and incentive program for our membership and casual riders, our ten high growth opportunity stations will see increased customer traffic.

 <br>